Get

 Formal Recognition of British Shorthair Cats

-British Shorthair cats made an appearance at the first cat show in the UK in 1871.
+British Shorthair cats appeared at the first cat show in the UK in 1871.
 But the breed went through some hard times during the early 20th century, as the cats lost popularity among cat fanciers and breeders began crossing British Shorthair cats with Persian kitties.
 The International Cat Association (TICA) recognized the breed in 1979, and the CFA acknowledged British Shorthair cats one year later, in 1980.
 The Royal Mail created a series of stamps in 2022 featuring kitties in adorable poses, and a gorgeous gray British Shorthair cat was one of the featured animals.

 divider cat paws 2 oct 2024